egidijusk/psdk-android-sdi-reference-app/README.md

 * CAPK Configuration

 ### EMV Contact Transaction Flow
+Can refer under sdi->card->SdiContact package

+Here SdiContact process the api sequence flow for contact transaction based on Callback Mode and Re-entrance mode.
+By default this reference app uses Re-entrance mode for payment processing which is handled from SdiContactAdvanced.
+But Callback mode can be used as well as per the POS app requirement (This is processed from SdiContactBasic).

 * Card Detect ( This covers MSR as well )
 * Activate